1. About erythromycin

 - feeling sick (nausea) - stick to simple meals and do not eat rich or spicy food while you're taking this medicine.
 It might help to take your erythromycin with a meal or snack.

-- being sick (vomiting) and diarrhoea - drink lots of fluids, such as water or squash - take small, frequent sips if you feel sick to avoid dehydration.
+- being sick (vomiting) and diarrhoea - drink lots of fluids, such as water or squash and take small, frequent sips if you feel sick to avoid dehydration.
 Signs of dehydration include peeing less than usual or having strong-smelling pee.
 Do not take any other medicines without speaking to a pharmacist or doctor.

 - stomach cramps - try to rest and relax.
 It can help to eat and drink slowly and have smaller and more frequent meals.
 Putting a heat pad or covered hot water bottle on your stomach may also help.
 If you are in a lot of pain, speak to your pharmacist or doctor.